KonstantinosLakis/Santorini/README.md

 More information about the game can be found in https://en.wikipedia.org/wiki/Santorini_(game).

 # The assignment's requirements
-An english version of the programming assignment details given to the student can be found in the repository.
+An english version of the programming assignment details given to the student can be found in the file [Assignment.pdf](./Assignment.pdf)

 # Setup Instructions for Linux
 The graphics library gloss is necessary for the visualization to run.
 It can be installed using cabal.
 Also, the gloss library